stefanjudis/pwt-workshop/lessons/02-writing-tests/04-test-runner.md

 ## Test information

-Additionally to the handy `test` methods you can also access and enrich the gathered test information using [the `testInfo` fixture](https://playwright.dev/docs/api/class-testinfo#test-info-attach).
+Additionally to the handy `test` methods you can also access and enrich the gathered test information using [the `testInfo`](https://playwright.dev/docs/api/class-testinfo#test-info-attach).

 ### Test attachments